When Blood Sugar Is Too Low

 Preventing Low Blood Sugar Levels

-By knowing what causes low blood sugar levels and being prepared, you can lessen the chance that you'll have low blood sugar levels.
+By knowing what causes low blood sugar levels and being prepared, you can lessen the chance that you'll have them.
 But no matter how well they take care of themselves, people with diabetes will sometimes have low blood sugar levels.

-Here are some additional tips to help you avoid low blood sugar levels:
+Here are some other tips to help you avoid low blood sugar levels:

 - Eat all your meals and snacks on time and try not to skip any.